Anju Rathi Rana appointed first ever woman law secretary | Law-Order

 - India

-Anju Rathi Rana, an Indian Legal Service officer, was on Wednesday appointed as the new law secretary.
+Anju Rathi Rana, an Indian Legal Service officer, was on Wednesday appointed the new union law secretary.

-She is the first woman ever to be appointed as secretary, legal affairs, who is also called the law secretary.
+She is the first woman to be appointed secretary, legal affairs, who is also called the law secretary.

 A notification announcing her appointment was issued on Wednesday.

-Niten Chandra, an IAS officer, was the law secretary till a few months ago and the post had been lying vacant since then.
+Niten Chandra, an IAS officer, was the last law secretary and the post was lying vacant for the past few months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)